saviornt/database_repo/README.md

-# database_repo
+# saviornt's SimpleDB

-Wiki for the SimpleDB projects for python
+Just a quick place-holder for a mini-Wiki for my SimpleDB projects for python